+Due in part to the persistent work of QUNO Geneva, the right to conscientious objection was recognised by the UN Human Rights Commission in 1987.
 In recent years, QUNO has campaigned for the right of conscientious objection to be recognised in countries such as Colombia, South Korea and Armenia.

 Some Quakers regard taxation for military purposes as a form of conscription.
 Refusal to pay tax as a form of protest goes back at least to 1709, when Pennsylvania Quakers refused a request for £4000 for a military expedition against the French in Canada, saying "it was contrary to their religious principles to hire men to kill one another".
 During the War of Independence, Quaker property was seized and many Quakers were jailed for war tax resistance.

 In 1982, 25 Quaker members of staff at Meeting for Sufferings in London asked that the part of their income tax attributable to military purposes should be diverted to non-military uses.
 Tax was withheld until, in 1985, the Appeal Court ruled that the action unlawful.
 A submission was then made to the European Commission of Human Rights on the grounds of the right to freedom of thought, conscience and religion but the case was held inadmissible.
 Under sustained protest, Meeting for Sufferings continues to pay the tax due from its employees today.